ElanHasson/sample-golang/README.md

 ## Deploying the App

 Click this button to deploy the app to the DigitalOcean App Platform.
-If you are not logged in, you will be prompted to log in with your DigitalOcean account.w
+If you are not logged in, you will be prompted to log in with your DigitalOcean account.wddd

 [![Deploy to DigitalOcean](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/digitalocean/sample-golang/tree/main)